Me? Judgmental?

 If mine are here, she moaned in despair, the others were his, and he tried to share.
 Too late to apologize, she realized with grief, that she was the rude one, the ingrate, the thief.

-May this story nudge your awareness just enough to catch a judgment as it forms, to soften around it and every now and then to step into the quiet, spacious place of:
+May this story nudge your awareness just enough to catch a judgment as it forms, and step into the spacious place of possibility: “I don’t know.”

 In-Joy the not-knowing,